camin-mccluskey/digital-garden/content/git-rename.md

 git rm -r --cached . && git add .
 ```

-**You may want to run these files separately to ensure you don't commit new files you don't yet want to be tracked.**
+**You may want to run these files separately to ensure you don't commit new files you don't yet want to be tracked (as in, use `filename1 ... fileNameN` rather than `.` in the command above.**